 This is the first of two articles from a road trip on the Faroe Islands.
 It covers the northeastern islands which are reachable without having to take a ferry.
 The next article will cover the islands of Streymey and Vágar to the west.

-All articles from this Faroes series is listed at the bottom along with a map which might be handy to consult – and even to bring along on your own trip to this beautiful archipelago in the North Atlantic Ocean.
+All articles from this Faroes series are listed at the bottom along with a map.
+This might be handy to consult – and even to bring along – on your own trip to this beautiful archipelago in the North Atlantic Ocean.
 I spent four full days in the Faroes, but I had working camera equipment only half the time.
 The beginning of this article has no illustrations.

 Before arriving in the Faroes I had this idea of at least visiting one extremity and I found it here.
 Viðareiði is simply the northernmost settlement in the Faroe Islands and lies on the island of Viðoy.
 The place consists of a few farms and other buildings on a low-lying strip of farm land nestled east-west between two huge mountains.
 There is no definite centre structure.
 The population hovers around 350.
 Driving here from Tórshavn will take you about 1.5 hrs.

 We find the church by the seashore on the western side.
 In the late 17th century a storm ruined the church and graveyard.
 Some coffins were washed to sea and drifted to the village of Hvannasund.
 There they were picked up and moved back to Viðareiði to be reburied.

 This is a fine place to visit, if only to breathe the atmosphere of remoteness and wonder what makes people settle and live in places like this.
 Hikers may want to hire a guide and climb Mount Enniberg (750 m), one of the highest promontories in the world.